First Line of Defense for Cybersecurity:Blockchain

 [ Cross Post by Author]

-The year 2017 wasn't a great year for cyber-; we saw a large number of high-profile cyber attacks; including Uber, Deloitte, Equifax and the now infamous WannaCry ransomware attack, and 2018 started with a bang too with the hacking of Winter Olympics.
+The year 2017 wasn't a great year for cyber-security; we saw a large number of high-profile cyber attacks; including Uber, Deloitte, Equifax and the now infamous WannaCry ransomware attack, and 2018 started with a bang too with the hacking of Winter Olympics.
 The frightening truth about increasingly cyber-attacks is that most businesses and the cybersecurity industry itself are not prepared.
 Despite the constant flow of security updates and patches, the number of attacks continues to rise.

 Beyond the lack of preparedness on the business level, the cybersecurity workforce itself is also having an incredibly hard time keeping up with demand.
 By 2021, there are estimated to be an astounding 3.5 million unfilled cybersecurity positions worldwide, the current staff is overworked with an average of 52 hours a week, not an ideal situation to keep up with non-stop threats.

 Given the state of cybersecurity today, the implementation of AI systems into the mix can serve as a real turning point.
 New AI algorithms use Machine Learning (ML) to adapt over time, and make it easier to respond to cybersecurity risks.
-However, new generations of malware and cyber-attacks can be difficult to detect with conventional cybersecurity protocols.
+However, new generations of and cyber-attacks can be difficult to detect with conventional cybersecurity protocols.
 They evolve over time, so more dynamic approaches are necessary.

 Another great benefit of AI systems in cybersecurity is that they will free up an enormous amount of time for tech employees.
 Another way AI systems can help is by categorizing attacks based on threat level.
 While there’s still a fair amount of work to be done here, but when machine learning principles are incorporated into your systems, they can actually adapt over time, giving you a dynamic over cyber criminals.